cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- After a successful checkout, user should be able to see the record about their successful purchase.
+- After a successful checkout, the user should be able to see the record about their successful purchase.

 Implementation:

-- A Order and order item record will be create to store all purchase record.
+- Order and order item records will create to store all purchase records.
-- After checkout, user should be redirect to the checkout_success page.
+- After checkout, the user should redirect to the checkout_success page.
-- The page will get the order record from database and display on template.
+- The page will get the order record from the database and display it on the template.

 <br>